 Through a range of projects, workshops, experiments and exercises the module explores the relationship between materials, techniques, processes, technologies and meaning.

 The module develops the key areas of 2D and 3D analogue and digital communication including model-making, workshop techniques, visual language and communication, graphic layout and composition, materials and manufacturing technologies.
 The emphasis in this module is on developing a creative understanding of the core competencies that underpin product and furniture design practice.

-The aim of this module is to develop understanding of the potential roles and responsibilities of the designer and enable you to contextualise your personal design vision and ambition.
+The aim of this module is to develop understanding of the potential roles and responsibilities of the designer and enable students to contextualise their personal design vision and ambition.
 The emphasis in this module is on developing design sympathies and an awareness of a project's stakeholders and how to work creatively and effectively within established project parameters.

-You are expected to further develop your knowledge and ability in developing design solutions and communicating these physically, digitally, verbally and visually.
+Students are expected to further develop their knowledge and ability in developing design solutions and communicating these physically, digitally, verbally and visually.
 The module aims include the design of a contextual portfolio in preparation for Level 6.